 Put Your Infrastructure in the Cloud

-In Make Sure Your Assumptions are Still True, we mentioned that in the past it was valid to base your business plan on the assumption that computing power was expensive, because it was: the only way to increase your computing capacity was to buy computer hardware.
+We previously mentioned that in the past it was valid to base your business plan on the assumption that computing power was expensive, because it was: the only way to increase your computing capacity was to buy computer hardware.
 You could then make money by using this expensive resource in the right way to solve customer problems.

 The advent of cloud computing has pretty much completely invalidated this assumption.
 It is now possible to buy the amount of capacity you need when you need it, and to pay for only the time you actually use it.
 The new assumption you need to make is that (virtual) machines are ephemeral.
 You can create and destroy them at the touch of a button or a call to an API, without any need to negotiate with other departments in your company.